Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 "A dire threat."

 "It works."
 She kissed the top of Julian’s head, then slithered out from behind him to dry off and get dressed.
-Julian gave Al another squeeze, then did the same for Xiù…and Al found herself feeling *steady,* now.
-She’d given voice to what she was feeling, and…it was out there.
+Julian gave Al another squeeze, then did the same for Xid... ind Al found herself feeling *steady,* now.
+She’d given voice to what she was feeling, and... it was out there.
 It was said.
 She could get on with things, now.

 She caught the towel Xiù threw her way, and got on with things.

 The spatula went unused.
 Both Anna and Harrison were in just as subdued a mood as she was, today: worried, scared, and trying not to show it.

 Julian was pretty good in Dad Mode.
 He came down the stairs in his habitual sleeping shorts and made right for the stove.
-"I see you left us *some* bacon…"
+"I see you left us *some* bacon..."

 "I’ve got a match today," Harrison said without much conviction.

 "Right, and you’re gonna whup Diego tonight, then nerd out on videogames."

-"Dad…"
+"Dad..."

 "Dad *nothin.’"* He wielded his spatula.
 "Life goes on, *yijao?* Y’know what’d be a great present for when I come back?
 First place.
 ‘Cuz I love Diego too but you’re *my boy* an’ you’re the bigger and better wrestler right now.
 So go win, and be a good sport!
-And if you don’t…well, he’s a good kid to lose to."
+And if you don’t... well, he’s a good kid to lose to."

 "And what if *you* lose?"
 Anna asked, sourly.

 Harrison’s own retort died unspoken.
 He glanced at his sister, then back at Julian, gulped and nodded.

 Julian paused, then sighed heavily and sat down across the counter.
 "I might, yeah."
 He glanced at Al and Xiù, then back to his kids.
 "And I know that’d suck pretty bad.
 But you’re the best family a man could ask for.
 I’ve made arrangements so none of you will ever want for anything.
-Adam, well…part of the silver lining of everything is he’s staying right here, and none of us could ask for a better man to watch over our own."
+Adam, well... part of the silver lining of everything is he’s staying right here, and none of us could ask for a better man to watch over our own."

 "Arrangements," Anna repeated blankly, then abruptly got up from the table.
 "Y’know what, I’m not hungry."